alexhogberg/slash-afterwork/README.md

 delete <day>
 ```

-Days are monday-friday or mon-fri.
+Days are either monday-friday or mon-fri or a specified date in Y-m-d.

 To see the upcoming after work events run: `/afterwork list`
 ```